12 Collaboration styles for working together effectively

 Leadership defines the systems; they decide the structure, participants, their authorities, and tools.
 They shape collaboration style by setting the tone, structure, and expectations for how teams work together.

-Leaders directly influence whether collaboration feels open and inclusive or structured and hierarchical.
+Leaders directly influence whether collaboration is perceived as open and inclusive or as structured and hierarchical.
 Their communication style, decision-making approach, and ability to build trust directly affect how employees interact and share ideas.

-A leader who promotes transparency and psychological safety encourages inclusive and creative collaboration, where team members feel valued and confident to contribute.
+A leader who promotes transparency and psychological safety encourages inclusive, creative collaboration in which team members feel valued and confident in contributing.
 In contrast, a more directive leader may facilitate a structured collaboration style, ensuring clarity, speed, and alignment with organizational goals.

 Effective leaders continuously adapt their collaboration style based on the team’s skills, project complexity, and cultural context, ensuring the team remains efficient, interested, and aligned with strategic objectives.